 A great example of a summer silk and wool blend is this 100% silk jacket made with cloth from the famed English mill Scabal’s Nobility collection.
 You can view the collection by clicking the video link.

 Like cotton, linen is made from a plant.
 Linen is made from the flax plant and has incredible natural wicking properties, which draws moisture away from the body resulting in a light and breezy garment.

 Linen can be super soft or even stiffer depending on how they weave the cloth.
 The one characteristic of linen that may deter some people from buying linen is that it is guaranteed to wrinkle.
 It’s OK though, as the look of a linen suit, pant or jacket is one that is supposed to be soft and sporty casual.
 Don’t let the arm whiskers bug you; everyone knows you are wearing linen.

 A great example of summer linen and wool blend jackets is made with cloth from Italian mill Kerry Knoll.
 You can view the collection by clicking the video link.

 Construction is also an important component of how cool you will be when wearing a summer suit, jacket, or pant.
 Since Jaxson Maximus is Miami based, we frequently recommend jackets that are unlined and finished inside with taped seams to reduce the weight of the garment.

 Additionally, we will make the garments in a softer deconstructed construction that comes with minimal shoulder padding and interior chest padding.
 This will produce the right look for summer and give you what you want, which is the lighted construction in a jacket.

-Color is also factor that can keep you cool in the summer.
+Color is also a factor that can keep you cool in the summer.
 Darker colors like black or navy will absorb light, making you hotter.
-Lighter colors such as white, tan, pale blue reflect light, which will keep you cooler but also give you the look of summer.
+Lighter colors such as white, tan, and pale blue reflect light, which will keep you cooler but also give you the look of summer.